"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Results

-\textbf{Reduced developer agency.} Developers described having AI workflows imposed on them by management.
-In one case, C-level executives were \enq{running parts of our codebase through AI tools and literally copy pasting the response as an answer to every technical problem our team encounters}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1m2yxdp/deal_with_ai_slop_at_c_level_execs/}{R08}].
+\textbf{Reduced developer agency.} Developers described AI workflows imposed by management.
+C-level executives were \enq{running parts of our codebase through AI tools and literally copy pasting the response as an answer to every technical problem}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1m2yxdp/deal_with_ai_slop_at_c_level_execs/}{R08}].
 Another reported: \enq{Lately there has been a huge push for teams to adopt tools like Cursor, the problem is that while yes they can generate code, it is just lately rapidly becoming an endless stream of AI slop}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1kr8clp/ai_slop_prs_are_burning_me_and_my_team_out_hard/}{R07}].

-\textbf{Craft erosion.} Some developers expressed grief over what software development was becoming.
-A recurring theme was the inversion of creative and tedious work: \enq{What does saving an hour or two writing code, which I actually like, give me if I have to spend that same hour or two deshittifying it, which I don't like at all?}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1nfpb14/reviewing_someone_elses_ai_slop/ndyb4bp/}{R05}] One developer described the loss of craft value in review: \enq{If I review (and rework) their code I can find the pieces of brilliance, where they encoded their deep understanding [\ldots] even if the C is bad.
+\textbf{Craft erosion.} Some developers expressed grief over what software development was becoming, often as an inversion of creative and tedious work: \enq{What does saving an hour or two writing code, which I actually like, give me if I have to spend that same hour or two deshittifying it, which I don't like at all?}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1nfpb14/reviewing_someone_elses_ai_slop/ndyb4bp/}{R05}] One developer described the loss of craft value in review: \enq{If I review (and rework) their code I can find the pieces of brilliance, where they encoded their deep understanding [\ldots] even if the C is bad.
 But with AI slop there is nothing}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1nfpb14/reviewing_someone_elses_ai_slop/ndyuy0b/}{R05}].
 Some expressed deep disillusionment: \enq{I'm almost 40 and I'm really not interested in continuing the AI slop treadmill [\ldots] What a shitty time to be alive.
 I used to love technology.
 Now I'm coming to loathe it}~[\href{https://news.ycombinator.com/item?id=45361392}{H01}].